pangeo-data/governance/conduct/code_of_conduct.md

 ## Periodic Review

 Pangeo strives to create a positive and inclusive environment.
-As such, the Pangeo **leadership team** (update with correct wording) commits to an annual review of the Code of Conduct to ensure that it continues to align with this goal and address the needs of our community.
+As such, the Pangeo Steering Council commits to an annual review of the Code of Conduct to ensure that it continues to align with this goal and address the needs of our community.
 Pangeo welcomes feedback from its members.
-All feedback should be submitted to: [*TODO*](mailto:TODO).
+Feedback can be submitted to: [*TODO*](mailto:TODO) and to this github repository.

 ### References